 Do you want to know more about your direct reports?
 Or do you want to help your employees know more about their own skills and gaps?
-Either way, whatever your objective is and what you would like to achieve from the program, its best to be sure of that before you start.
+Either way, whatever your objective is and what you would like to achieve from the program, it’s best to be sure of that before you start.

 What are the parameters for feedback?

 The process of giving feedback can very quickly become a vague activity.
-Before you invite people to participate in the 360 feedback process, share a set of feedback guidelines with everyone who is participating.
+Before you invite people to participate in the 360 degree feedback process, share a set of feedback guidelines with everyone who is participating.
 That way, they know what to say, what they shouldn’t say, how they should frame the feedback, what phrases they should avoid etc.

 Are your employees primed for the process?

-There’s no point to a 360 feedback program if your employees aren’t ready for the feedback process.
+There’s no point to a 360 degree feedback program if your employees aren’t ready for the feedback process.
 To prep them for the process, explain the objective behind the program, what you hope to achieve, what they will gain from the process and what happens after the program.
 Only when employees are invested in a feedback program and know what to expect can a 360 feedback process be effective and successful.

 From whom all would you like to collect feedback?

 Some organizations prefer to just collect from an employee’s peers.
 Others might prefer to also collect it from managers in addition to peers.
-There’s a third subset of organizations who might also want to collect feedback from external clients, vendors etc. The more people are included in the process, the more important it is to keep everyone on the same page with regard to the 360 feedback process.
+There’s a third subset of organizations that might also want to collect feedback from external clients, vendors etc. The more people are included in the process, the more important it is to keep everyone on the same page with regard to the 360 feedback process.